ev3dev-lang-java/ev3dev-lang-java/README.md

 But, with the help of `EV3Dev`, it is possible to have the same Linux experience for multiple boards.
 So... why not develop a Java library for that Linux Distro?
 The answer is `EV3Dev-lang-java`.
-The project, takes the good things of both worlds: EV3Dev with the complete linux experience and LeJOS with the rich local navigation stack.
+The project, takes the good things of both worlds: EV3Dev with the complete linux experience and LeJOS with the rich local navigation stack and the remote support in the future.

-**What Debian versions are supported by the library?**
+**What Debian versions are supported with this library?**

 The library has support for `Debian Jessie` & `Debian Stretch`.
-In this release, we have added initial support for `Debian Stretch`, so the Brick support is limited, only `EV3 Brick` is supported for this Debian distro but soon you will have all Bricks supported but in the other hand, you have the possibility to use OpenJDK 10.
+In this release, we have added initial support for `Debian Stretch`, so the Brick support is limited, only `EV3 Brick` is supported for this Debian distro but soon you will have all Bricks supported but in the other hand, you have the possibility to use OpenJDK 10 and it is amazing!

-If you need to any Raspberry Pi Boards, I recommend to use the latest stable `EV3Dev` release: [Debian Jessie](http://www.ev3dev.org/downloads/) with
+If you need to use any Raspberry Pi Boards, I recommend to use the latest stable `EV3Dev` release: [Debian Jessie](http://www.ev3dev.org/downloads/) with

 **What is the hardware platforms supported in this project?**